couchbaselabs/couchbase-lite-cordova-plugin-android/README.md

 # Sample Usage Instructions

-## Declare plugin on top of your component to use:
+## To use the plugin declare it on top of your component:

 ```declare var CouchbaseLitePlugin: any;```